garyburke888/the_performance_academy_v1/TESTING.md

 -   [Topics View](boards/test_topics_view.py)

 # Known Bugs
--   Webhooks from Stripe not working, this is despite payments being sent to Stripe without issue.
-Many attempts to resolve this issue, including contacting CodeInstitute tutor support were made, to no avail.
+Webhooks from Stripe are not working, this is despite payments being sent to Stripe without issue.
+Many attempts to resolve this issue, including contacting Code Institute tutor support were made, to no avail.
 Error code - 405 (Method Not Allowed) remains.

+# Development Issues
+An attempt was made to use [AWS](https://aws.amazon.com/) to serve static and media files and though this started out successfully, data limits were somehow reached after only 3 days of hosting (under the free plan) and so it was decided to roll back and try another method to serve these files.
+WhiteNoise is used instead.

 # Code Validators